dariopellegrini/kdone-website/roles_and_authorizations.md

 # Roles and Authorizations

-A model which inherits from `KDoneUser` has a `role` attribute that represents user's role.
+A model which inherits from `KDoneUser` has a `role` attribute that represents the user's role.
 Using roles it's possible to manage different authorization levels on each model or user.

 ## Model authorization

-Authorization are configure inside `module` DSL.
+Authorization is configured inside `module` DSL.
 There are different types of permissions: `create`, `read`, `update` and `delete`.
-Roles can be customise and are represented by the `role` attribute in user model.
+Roles can be customised and are represented by the `role` attribute in user model.
 Other than those, there are 3 standard roles:
 - `guest` represents the user not authenticated.
 - `registered` represents the generic authenticated user, without a specific role.
 - `owner` represent the owner of the resource.

-In code authorizations are configured using a proper DSL
+In code, authorizations are configured using a proper DSL

 ```kotlin
 module<Game>("games") {